muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

-Here’s an updated README file for the **CUI Freelancing Platform** that incorporates an automatic approach and can include your image.
+Here’s the updated README file with the correct image path:

 ---